05nelsonm/kmp-tor-resource/docs/BUILD.md

 # BUILD

-For those who wish to verify reproducibility of the binaries being distributed, you can do so by following along below.
+For those who wish to validate reproducibility of the binaries being distributed, you can do so by following along below.

 - What you will need: